bobrocke/base-jekyll/_posts/2025-03-14-moving-from-wordpress.md

 title: Moving From WordPress
 date: 2025-03-14 19:28:41
 lastmod: 2025-03-19 19:28:41
 summary: I've done it before and it looks like I'm doing it again.
-It just may be the right time to move my [personal blog](https://www.bobrockefeller.com) from WordPress to a static site for simplicity, portablity, and performance.
+It's the right time to move my [personal blog](https://www.bobrockefeller.com) from WordPress to a static site for simplicity, security, portability, and performance.
 image:
 categories: [Web Development]
 tags: [WordPress]
 ---

 I've done it before and it looks like I'm doing it again.
-It's the right time to move my [personal blog](https://www.bobrockefeller.com) from WordPress to a static site for simplicity, portability, and performance.
+It's the right time to move my [personal blog](https://www.bobrockefeller.com) from WordPress to a static site for simplicity, security, portability, and performance.

 <!--more-->